Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Method

-If $a_t$ is a tool calling, the simulated tool $\Phi_\text{tool}$ will be called to generated a simulated tool result based on the current interaction history, the available tools for the agent and the user intent:
+If $a_t$ is a tool call, the simulated tool will be called to generate a tool result based on the structural tool simulation prompt $\Omega_T=\Omega(f, g)$ which includes the available tools $f$ and the user intent $g$: